Building by Design The Design-Build Concept

 Although it was against the English law at that time to educate an Irish peasant, Hoban, a natural artist, won a drawing contest and a place at the then newly formed Dublin Society School (now the Royal School of Drawing).
 He studied architectural drawing which at that time meant the study of Greek and Roman classical buildings and their design elements.

-Hoban moved to the nation's capitol, Washington, D.C., in 1792 where he entered a competition to design the proposed Executive Mansion residence of the President, and won, receiving the then princely sum of $500.00 for his work.
+Hoban moved to Washington, D.C. in 1792 where he entered a competition to design the proposed Executive Mansion residence for the President, and won, receiving the then princely sum of $500.00 for his work.
+He was also hired to supervise the construction.

 His design is believed to have been influenced by the Leinster House in Dublin.
 The Duke of Leinster was a patron of the Dublin Society School, and Hoban was acquainted with this locally famous house.
 It is widely believed that the curved facade for which the White House is architecturally noteworthy was a copy of the same feature on the Leinster House.